DAPP2/interface/README.md

 # interface
-This repo is for the app interface
+This repo is for the app/interface team.